tjaskula/Blog/source/notes/csharp.md

 Reference types have two parts: an *object* and the *reference* to that object.
 The content of a reference-type variable or constant is a reference to an object that contains the value.
 Reference types requires spearate allocations of membory for the reference and the object.
 The object consumes as many bytes as its fields plus aditional administrative overhead.

+#### The Stack and the Heap

+*Stack* is a block of memory for storing local variables and parameters. the stack logically grows and shrinks as a function is entered and exited.

+*Heap* is a block of memory where `objects` (i.e., reference-type instances) reside.
+GC scans only heap.

 ### Boxing : value-type => reference

 [When does the implicit boxing occurs?](http://theburningmonk.com/2015/07/beware-of-implicit-boxing-of-value-types/)